samarthdd/k8-proxy-documentation/docs/products/gw cloud sdk/python-sample.md

 ## api/rebuild/file

-In this example the contents of the raw file are uploaded in a body with a content type of 'multipart/form-data'.
+In this example, the contents of the raw file are uploaded in a body with a content type of 'multipart/form-data'.
 The content management flags are serialised and sent as part of the form.

 The rebuilt file contents are returned to the client and written to disk.